Byzantine Empire under the Leonid dynasty: Leo I and Leo II, 457–474

-Zeno and Basiliscus, 474-491
+Zeno and Basiliscus, 474–491

 The reign of Zeno saw the end of the Western Roman Empire.
 The dating of the end is somewhat controversial.
 It is sometimes dated to 476, early in Zeno's reign, when the Germanic Roman general Odoacer deposed the titular Western Emperor Romulus Augustulus, but declined to replace him with another puppet.
 Odoacer accepted Julius Nepos, the previously deposed Western Emperor supported by Zeno, as his sovereign and acted as his viceroy of Italy.
 Nepos did not return to Italy but continued to reign as Western Emperor from Dalmatia until his death in 480.

 After the death of Julius Nepos, Zeno became the sovereign of Odoacer and he did not appoint another Western Emperor, instead proclaiming himself as the sole Emperor of the Roman Empire, juridically reuniting West and East for the first time in 85 years.
 The position would never again be divided.

 With Odoacer acting increasingly independent, Zeno negotiated with the Ostrogoths of Theoderic, who had settled in Moesia.
 He sent the gothic king to Italy as magister militum per Italiam ("commander in chief for Italy").
 After the fall of Odoacer in 493, Theoderic, who had lived in Constantinople during his youth, ruled Italy on his own.
 Thus, by suggesting that Theoderic conquer Italy as his Ostrogothic Kingdom, Zeno maintained at least a nominal supremacy in the West land while ridding the Eastern Empire of an unruly subordinate.

 Zeno was briefly deposed by Basilicus in 475 for twenty months, but regained his throne and imprisoned Basilicus and his family in a dry cistern, where they would die from exposure.

-Anastasius I, 491-518
+Anastasius I, 491–518

 Anastasius I, an aged civil officer of Roman origin, became Roman Emperor through marriage with the widow of Zeno, Ariadne, in 491.
-Anastasius was a competent reformer and administrator, perfecting the coinage system introduced by Constantine I by setting the weight of the copper follis, the most commonly used coin throughout the Empire.
+Anastasius reformed the coinage system introduced by Constantine I by setting the weight of the copper follis, the most commonly used coin throughout the Empire.
 Anastasius also abolished the chrysargyron tax, a tax that was hated due to it being collected in lump sums every four years.
 The monetary reforms of Anastasius lead to the State Treasury containing an enormous 145,150 kg (320,000 lbs) of gold upon his death.

 Anastasius would be succeeded by Justin I, the first Emperor of the Justinian dynasty.